Topics Related to Field Dressing:

 Now, for the bladder.
 You'll find it under the pelvic arch.
 If you have left the penis intact, it will not leak and the bladder will come out with the rest of the guts.
 If you're field dressing a cow (or doe), you will have to separate it from the vagina.
 You can either cut around it from the outside, or pinch the plumbing that goes to it, carefully cut it and remove the bladder quickly from the scene.

 The bladder won’t easily break.
 It won't leak unless you poke it or cut the tube too close to the bladder.
+As with the rectum, we leave it and it stays with the bones when quartered.
+It takes some finesse and practice not to break it, though.

 If you do get pee or poop on your meat, rinse it well and wipe it with a clean cloth.